Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Which cohomology classes are achievable?

-\begin{cor} If $h: \Omega \ra \Omega'$ is a homeomorphism between FLC, uniquely ergodic tiling spaces, there exists a homeomorphisms $h_0$ between these two spaces, local in the sense of Definition \ref{def:local-map}, such that $[h]_s = [h_0]_s$.
-Specifically, there exists a continuous function $s: \Omega \ra \R^d$ such that $h(T) = h_0(T)-s(T)$. \end{cor}
+\begin{cor} If $h: \Omega \ra \Omega'$ is a homeomorphism between aperiodic, FLC, uniquely ergodic tiling spaces, there exists a homeomorphism $\bar h$ between these two spaces, local in the sense of Definition~\ref{def:local-map}, such that $[h] = [\bar h]$.
+Specifically, there exists a continuous function $s: \Omega \ra \R^d$ such that $h(T) = \bar h(T)-s(T)$. \end{cor}